Rydra/melange/README.md

 We will attach this listener to a **queue**.
 A queue is a place where the messages received from SNS will be stored and available for the consumer application at his own time.
-To do so, we first create an `ExchangeMessageConsumer` with a queue name and a topic.
+To do so, we first create an `ExchangeMessageDispatcher` with a queue name and a topic.
 If the queue does not exist, it will create an **SQS queue** and subscribe it to the topic.

 Afterwards, you can subscribe an instance of your listener to the message consumer.
-Finally, you create a loop that will poll for new events and invoke the `process` method of your ExchangeListener for each event of the expected type it receives.
+Finally, you create a loop that will poll for new events and invoke the `process` method of your Consumer for each event of the expected type it receives.

 ## Advanced usage